 Cough (from the increased mucus dripping down the throat).

 In order to catch a cold, your child must come in contact with 1 of the viruses that cause a cold, from someone else who is affected.
 The cold virus can be transmitted in the following ways:

 Through the air.
 If a person with a cold sneezes or coughs, small amounts of the virus can go into the air.
 Then, if your child breathes in that air, the virus will adhere to your child's nasal membrane.

 Direct contact.
 This means that your child directly touched a person that was infected.
 A cold is easy for children to spread because they touch their nose, mouth, and eyes often and then touch other people or objects and can spread the virus.
 It is important to know that viruses can be spread through objects, such as toys, that have been previously touched by someone with a cold.

-The symptoms of a cold start from one to three days after your child has been in contact with the cold virus.
-Usually, the symptoms last about one week, but this varies in each child, and may last even up to two weeks.
+The symptoms of a cold start from 1 to 3 days after your child has been in contact with the cold virus.
+Usually, the symptoms last about one week, but this varies in each child, and may last even up to 2 weeks.
 The following are the most common symptoms of a cold.
 However, each child may experience symptoms differently.
 Symptoms may include: